Skip to content

 • Percutaneous needle biopsy: Under imaging guidance, a radiologist inserts a needle into the mass, capturing some tissue.
 This procedure is also called a fine needle aspiration (FNA).

-• Endoscopic ultrasound: Similar to ERCP, an endoscope is advanced near the pancreas.
+• Endoscopic ultrasound: Similar to ERCP, an endoscope is placed near the pancreas.
 An ultrasound probe on the endoscope locates the mass, and a needle on the endoscope plucks some tissue from the mass.

 • Laparoscopy is a surgical procedure that uses several small incisions.
 Using laparoscopy, a surgeon can collect tissue for biopsy, as well as see inside the abdomen to determine if pancreatic cancer has spread.
 However, laparoscopy has higher risks than other biopsy approaches.